Input-to-state stability in integral norms for linear infinite-dimensional systems: Linear systems and their admissibility

 \begin{remark} Note that for $\omega \in \bbC$, the semigroup generated by $A+\omega$ is given by $(e^{\omega t} T(t))_{t\ge 0}$.
 Using this, it is easy to check for $p\in [1,\infty]$ that $\Sigma(A,B)$ is finite-time $L^p$-$L^p$-admissible if and only if $\Sigma(A+\omega,B)$ is finite-time $L^p$-$L^p$-admissible.\qedhere \end{remark}

-\begin{proof}[Proof of Proposition~\ref{prop:p-implies-q}] We outline how the proof of \cite[Theorem~4.2]{Dore1993} can be adapted to our setting:~ Assume first that $\Sigma(A,B)$ is infinite-time $L^p$-$L^p$-admissible.
-Without loss of generality, we may assume $0\in \resSet(A)$.
-As in~\eqref{eq:input-with-f}, the corresponding input operator is defined by the convolution with kernel
+\begin{proof}[Proof of Proposition~\ref{prop:p-implies-q}] We outline how the proof of \cite[Theorem~17.2.31]{HytoenenNeervenVeraarWeis2023} can be adapted to our setting:~ Assume first that $\Sigma(A,B)$ is infinite-time $L^p$-$L^p$-admissible for some $p\in [1,\infty]$ and let $q\in (1,\infty)$.
+Without loss of generality, assume $0\in \resSet(A)$.
+As in~\eqref{eq:input-with-f}, the corresponding input operator is given by convolution with the kernel

 Infinite-time $L^p$-$L^p$-admissibility guarantees that the input operator is bounded from $L^p(\bbR_+, U)$ to $L^p(\bbR_+, X)$.
-Translating and employing a density argument as in the proof of \cite[Theorem~4.2]{Dore1993} ensures that the input operator is bounded from $L^p(\bbR,U)$ to $L^p(\bbR,X)$.
-On the other hand, using analyticity of the semigroup and repeating the computations on \cite[Page~31-32]{Dore1993}, one can show that $K$ satisfies a Hörmander type estimate and in turn -- employing a multiplier theorem \cite[Theorem~II.1.3(a)]{RubioRuizTorrea1986} -- the input operator is bounded from $L^q(\bbR,U)$ to $L^q(\bbR,X)$.
+On the other hand, using analyticity of the semigroup and repeating the arguments of \cite[Lemma~17.2.30]{HytoenenNeervenVeraarWeis2023}, one can show that $K$ satisfies a Hörmander type estimate and in turn -- employing a multiplier theorem \cite[Theorem~11.2.5]{HytoenenNeervenVeraarWeis2023} -- the input operator is bounded from $L^q(\bbR_+,U)$ to $L^q(\bbR_+,X)$.
 It follows that $\Sigma(A,B)$ is infinite-time $L^q$-$L^q$-admissible.